 More often than not, our mind and body are at ends with each other.
 For this reason a lot of translating needs to happen.
 As a teacher, I take an indirect approach when working with my students.

 Starting from the time of F.M.
-Alexander, hands on contact with the Primary Control or Primary Mechanism has been the main location for translating information from your body to your mind and vise versa.
+Alexander, hands on contact with the Primary Place of Balance or Movement has been the main location for translating information from your body to your mind and vise versa.

-The Primary Control or Primary Mechanism is located at the base of the neck where several nerve endings and major muscle groups come together.
+The Primary Place of Balance or Movement is located at the base of the neck where several nerve endings and major muscle groups come together.
 It is one of the many places that we can find connections to other parts of our self.
 And to go even further, we can make connections to our Whole Self.
 From here, there is the possibility for mind and body unity to occur.

 Hands on work provides the both of us with tactile feedback.
 My hands can also be utilized by you as a point of reference, as you discover a new way of balance and support through Tensegrity.